New Barclays CEO sets sights on "credible" RoE plan

 Diamond warned in February that Barclays may not reach his 13 percent target by 2013 as he had hoped.
 Barclays' adjusted RoE was 9.9 percent in the first half of this year.

-Jenkins, named CEO earlier on Thursday, told Reuters he was "proud and honoured" to be asked.
+Jenkins, named CEO earlier on Thursday, told Reuters he was "proud and honored" to be asked.
 "I feel ready and excited for this challenge," he said.

 (Editing by David Holmes)